tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-use.md

 ## Use Quarto with JupyterLab

-Quarto can be used within JupyterLab to work with `ipynb` files (Python notebooks).
+Quarto can be used within JupyterLab to work with `.ipynb` files (Python notebooks).
 To get started, refer to [this guide](https://quarto.org/docs/get-started/hello/jupyter.html).

 The process is very similar to using Quarto with VS Code.
 You can render notebooks from the Jupyter terminal using commands like `quarto preview example-file.ipynb`, which will open the output in a new tab.
 You can also define the desired output format and other options in the YAML metadata section at the top of the notebook.

 ## Use Quarto with RStudio

-To get started with Quarto in RStudio, refer to [this page](https://quarto.org/docs/get-started/hello/rstudio.html).
+To set up Quarto with RStudio, refer to [this page](https://quarto.org/docs/get-started/hello/rstudio.html).
 The basic workflow is simple:

 - Open a `.qmd` file in RStudio by selecting "File" -> "New File" -> "Quarto Document".
 - Preview the file by clicking the "Render" button, which you can find either in the toolbar above the document (button with a blue arrow) or under the "File" tab.
-- The output will open in a new tab in your web browser, or you copy the `http://localhost` link to view the preview.
+- The output will open in a new tab in your web browser, or copy the `http://localhost` link to view the preview.

 {{% summary %}}

-Quarto is an open-source publishing system that integrates Markdown with executable codeblocks in languages like R, Python, and Julia.
-This guide helps you get started, and create your first Quarto document in environments like Visual Studio Code, Jupyter, and RStudio.
+Quarto is a powerful tool that blends Markdown with executable code blocks.
+This guide helps you get started with your first Quarto document.
+As you become more skilled with Quarto, learn how to [automate a report with streaming data](/quarto-reports) next!

 {{% /summary %}}